woodstaylor/woodstaylor.github.io/_pages/research.md

 + how is biodiversity distributed across space and through time?

 Ecological communities will reorganize as species distributions shift in response to global change.
-Specifically, species are expected to shift ranges towards higher elevations and away from the equator.
+Specifically, species are expected to shift ranges towards higher elevations and higher absolute latitudes.
 My research uses statistics and modelling to understand what drives the magnitude of biodiversity in a system and how species distributions will shift in the future.
 In addition to taxonomic diversity, I also investigate patterns in functional diversity to infer potential effects of global change ecosystem functioning.

 <img src="/assets/images/fwProd.jpg" alt="prod" width="600"/>